ankank30/ToDoApp/README.md

 A basic to-do app with dummy elements.

+Main.dart (main file with basic implementation codes) can be found at '\lib\main.dart'

 ## Getting Started

 This project is a starting point for a Flutter application.